 The inverted smiley face, also known as the upside-down smiley face or :(, is a widely used symbol that conveys a range of emotions, including sadness, disappointment, or sarcasm.
 However, the meaning of this symbol can vary depending on the context in which it is used, the intent of the sender, and the cultural and social norms of the recipient.
 In this article, we will explore the various meanings of the inverted smiley face and how it is used in different situations.
 We will also look at the cultural and societal factors that can influence its interpretation.
 So let’s dive into the world of inverted smiley faces and decode their hidden emotions.

-- The Comprehensive Guide to Facebook Emoji Meanings
+- Emoji Faces Explained: A Comprehensive Guide to Their Meanings and Usage

 The Basic Meaning: Sadness and Disappointment